Toucaan/toucaan.research/README.md

 Toucaan is an _intrinsic_, _mutative_, and _deterministic_ CSS framework for the web _and_ mobile apps using the `webView.`

-## Definitions
+### Definitions

 1. **Intrinsic** implies that your app design "belongs" to the device in question naturally.
 The term `intrinsic` was [coined](https://www.zeldman.com/2018/05/02/transcript-intrinsic-web-design-with-jen-simmons-the-big-web-show/) by Jen Simmons of Mozilla back in 2017.
 While intrinsic could mean different things to different people, it really points to "app-like" interfaces that belong to the user device.

 2. **Mutative** implies that you can edit and add to baseline rules (think customized `normalize.css`) yourself.
 Directly into the framework.
 This concept borders close to the idea of a classless & framework-less approach to web design.
 There is no single heavy `reset` or `normalize` or an external utility included in the DOM to enforce browser consistency.

-3. **Deterministic** means without any guesswork or approximations of the container the UI will live in.
+3. **Deterministic** means without any guesswork or approximations of the UI container.
 Put simply, a layout can "belong" to a device only when the layout _knows_ what device it is being viewed on.

-Learn more about the [CSS Router](https://bubblin.io/blog/a-css-router) that Toucaan utilizes to serve category-specific stylesheets (watch => mobile => tablet => desktop => television) instead of using hardcoded media-queries to match to mobile using device-width.
+Learn more about how Toucaan uses a [CSS Router](https://bubblin.io/blog/a-css-router) to serve category-specific stylesheets (watch → mobile → tablet → desktop → television…) instead of hardcoded media-queries.

 ### About

 Design "app-like" interfaces.
 Toucaan is meant for building web-apps and mobile-apps using the building blocks of the web, i.e., HTML, CSS, JavaScript, and WebAssembly. 🏅

 Toucaan is about: